UCR-Research-Computing/UCR-Research-Computing.github.io/Knowledge_Base/KB013_CephRDS_Onboarding.md

 ## 2. Get Started & Get an Account

-We operate a **Split Management** model to provide the best experience depending on your affiliation.
+We operate a **Split Allocation** model to provide the best experience and ensure security depending on your affiliation.

-### A. UCR Faculty & Internal Labs (The Concierge Path)
+### A. UCR Faculty & Internal Labs
 If you are a UCR PI needing storage for your lab, or migrating from an older system:
-1.  **Request Access:** Email `research-computing@ucr.edu` with your requested storage quota (in TB) and your grant Chart of Accounts (COA) for billing.
+1.  **Request Access:** Email `research-computing@ucr.edu` with your requested storage quota (in TB) and your grant Chart of Accounts (COA) for billing (if exceeding the initial allocation).
 2.  **Provisioning:** Our team will manually provision your account and establish your strict user quota.
 3.  **Credential Delivery:** You will receive your S3 Access Key and Secret Key via a secure, one-time link.

-### B. External Collaborators (The Federated Path)
+### B. External Collaborators on UCR Projects
-If you are an external collaborator (e.g., from UCSD, or an NSF ACCESS researcher) working with a UCR lab:
+If you are an external collaborator (e.g., from UCSD, or another institution) working with a UCR lab on data hosted in a UCR bucket, **we do not use an external federation portal.**
+1.  **PI Approval:** The UCR Principal Investigator (PI) must email `research-computing@ucr.edu` or submit a BearHelp ticket explicitly requesting access for you.
+2.  **Provisioning:** Our team will manually generate a unique set of Access/Secret keys scoped strictly to the UCR PI's bucket.
-1.  **Request Access:** You will be invited to the project by the UCR PI.
+3.  **Delivery:** The credentials will be securely delivered to the external collaborator.

-2.  **Self-Service Portal:** Navigate to the NRP Federation Portal (link provided in your invitation).
-3.  **Authentication:** Log in via CILogon using your home institution's credentials.
-4.  **Get Keys:** Generate your own S3 Access and Secret keys directly in the portal.
+### C. The National Research Platform (NRP)
+As part of our NSF CC* grant commitment, 20% of the raw cluster capacity has been permanently allocated to the National Research Platform (NRP).
+NRP administrators have sole authority over how that specific storage pool is distributed to the national grid.
+UCR Research Computing does not provision user accounts for the NRP allocation.

 ---